 – Emphasize staying home when sick, respiratory etiquette and hand hygiene by all employees:

-Place posters that encourage staying home when sick, cough and sneeze etiquette, and hand hygiene at the entrance to your workplace and in other workplace areas where they are likely to be seen.
+Place posters that encourage staying home when sick, cough and sneeze etiquette, and hand hygiene at the entrance to your workplace and in other work areas where they are likely to be seen.

 – Perform routine environmental cleaning: